 SVCC is authorized under federal law to enroll non-immigrant international students in approved programs.
 International students are students who are attending, or are seeking to attend, the college on an F-1 visa, and who have been issued Form I-20.
 International students are required to know and comply with all of the regulations that govern their visa statuses, and like all students, must also comply with federal, state, and local laws, and all policies outlined in the SVCC academic catalog.

 SVCC has specific international student admission procedures, course load requirements/limitations, and a required annual orientation.
 Refer to the Admissions section of the SVCC catalog for more information regarding these procedures.
-Contact the Primary Designated School Official at 815.835.6390 for assistance with enrollment and travel documentation, cultural adjustment issues, community and campus integration, and practical information related to obtaining a driver’s license and social security cards.
+Contact the Principal Designated School Official at 815.835.6390 for assistance with enrollment and travel documentation, cultural adjustment issues, community and campus integration, and practical information related to obtaining a driver’s license and social security cards.
+For more information visit svcc.edu/international.

 Sauk maintains a program of intramural athletics for those not wishing to compete in an intercollegiate sport.
 The offering of intramural activities is based upon student interest and participation.
 Contact the Athletics Office at 815.835.6234 or 815.835.6401 (1H01).